 A single destination for timely, editor-curated robotics news from around the world.

-Dronelife.com By Miriam McNabb May 15, 2026 Anti-drone technology C-UAS DL Exclusive Drone News Drone News Feeds drone security
+Dronelife.com By Miriam McNabb Jul 06, 2026 Anti-drone technology C-UAS Drone News Drone News Feeds Drones in the News FAA

 A comprehensive nine-month investigation into the temporary closure of Copenhagen Airport last September has revealed no evidence linking the disruption to drone activity.
 Danish police announced that their inquiry, which focused on the events surrounding the airport's shutdown on September 22, failed to substantiate claims that drones were involved.
 The findings highlight the necessity for improved airspace awareness rather than further speculation about drone-related incidents.
 This conclusion raises questions about the reliability of initial reports and emphasizes the importance of thorough investigations in aviation safety.